Mary Lum (artist): Grants, awards, residencies

-In 2018, Lum received a McDowell Colony fellowship (also 2012 2007 2003 and 1994)and was a resident visiting artist at the International Center of Photography/Bard College program.
+In 2018, Lum received a MacDowell Colony fellowship (also 2012 2007 2003 and 1994) and was a resident visiting artist at the International Center of Photography/Bard College program.
 In 2010, she received a Guggenheim Foundation fellowship, and a residency from the Cité internationale des arts in Paris (also in 2006 and 2002).
 In 2009, Lum was an Artist in Residence at St. John's College at the University of Oxford, in the UK.
 In 2004, she was awarded a Radcliffe Institute for Advanced Study/Harvard University fellowship, as well as a Saltonstall Foundation artist's fellowship.
 In 1992, she received a grant from the Mid-Atlantic Arts Foundation, the Washington Project for the Arts.
 In 1990, the New York State Council on the Arts awarded Lum with an Individual Sponsored Project Grant; in 1998 she received an individual artists grant from the National Endowment for the Arts, and in 1987, she received an artist's fellowship from the New York Foundation for the Arts.